simonbarbascu/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project
-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the Data Warehouse Project repository! 🚀 This project demonstrates a comprehensive data warehousing solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering.

 ## 🏗️ Data Architecture